rdaly1490/Scraper/README.md

 "url": string,
-"target": querySelector pattern for the container you want to target "itemDescriptionTarget": querySelector pattern for child of above target that has the items description text "rules": can be many rules of the folowing 2 shapes:
+"target": querySelector pattern for the container you want to target "itemDescriptionTarget": querySelector pattern for child of above target that has the items description text "rules": can be as many rules of the folowing 2 shapes as needed:

+ -- RegexRule --

 {
     "child": querySelector pattern for child of above target that the rule should perform the test on, "regex": {
-            "pattern": regex pattern to match text on, "flags": flags for the regex pattern
+            "pattern": regex pattern to match text on, "flags": flags for the regex pattern,
+            "textShouldExist": determine if a regex match should yield a successful scrape or not, defaults to true }
 }

-},
+-- ExistenceRule --

 {
     "child": querySelector pattern for child of above target that the rule should perform the test on, "existence": check if the child element exists